matatk/agrip/ldl/tutorial.md

 For now, however, there's a great deal you *can* do—as we hope the tutorial below will show.

-## Running LDL
+### Running LDL

-LDL comes as part of **AudioQuake**—you can access it via the launcher's "Map" tab.
+LDL comes as part of *AudioQuake*—you can access it via the launcher's "Map" tab.
 There you can open a map file you're working on (or one of the tutorial examples that match the tutorial steps below) and build and play it.

-If you clone the AGRIP code repo from GitHub and use a Mac, you can also use the LDL command-line tools.
+If you clone the AGRIP code repo from GitHub, you can also use the LDL command-line tools.
 Info on how to do that is provided in the READMEs and in the help for the LDL program itself.

-# Making maps with LDL
+## Making maps with LDL

 This section is a tutorial on making levels with LDL.
-It assumes you've got **AudioQuake** and you have a text editor set up that can edit XML files.
+It assumes you've got *AudioQuake* and you have a text editor set up that can edit XML files.

-## Basic concepts
+### Basic concepts

 Before you start, please be aware of the following.